1. What kind of help can you find at the Writing and Communication Center?

 12. What if you are late for an appointment?

-If you know in advance that you will be late for an appointment, please call (617-253-3090) and we will reserve the remaining portion of your appointment for you.
-If you are more than 10 minutes late for an appointment without notifying the Center, your appointment slot might be given away to a walk-in client, and we cannot guarantee that there will be time available for you on that day.
+If you know in advance that you will be late for an appointment, please email the writing specialist you are meeting with and we will reserve the remaining portion of your appointment for you.
+If you are more than 10 minutes late for an appointment without notifying the Center, you will be marked as a no-show, and we cannot guarantee that there will be time available for you on that day.